huggingface/blog/fine-tune-vit.md

 # Training and Evaluation

-The data is processed and we are ready to start setting up the training pipeline.
-We will make use of 🤗's Trainer, but that'll require us to do a few things first:
+The data is processed and you are ready to start setting up the training pipeline.
+This blog post uses 🤗's Trainer, but that'll require us to do a few things first:

 - Define a collate function.

 - Define an evaluation metric.
 During training, the model should be evaluated on its prediction accuracy.
-We should define a compute_metrics function accordingly.
+You should define a `compute_metrics` function accordingly.

 - Load a pretrained checkpoint.
-We need to load a pretrained checkpoint and configure it correctly for training.
+You need to load a pretrained checkpoint and configure it correctly for training.

 - Define the training configuration.

-After having fine-tuned the model, we will correctly evaluate it on the evaluation data and verify that it has indeed learned to correctly classify our images.
+After fine-tuning the model, you will correctly evaluate it on the evaluation data and verify that it has indeed learned to correctly classify the images.

 ### Define our data collator

-Batches are coming in as lists of dicts, so we just unpack + stack those into batch tensors.
+Batches are coming in as lists of dicts, so you can just unpack + stack those into batch tensors.

-We return a batch `dict` from our `collate_fn` so we can simply `**unpack` the inputs to our model later. ✨
+Since the `collate_fn` will return a batch dict, you can `**unpack` the inputs to the model later. ✨

 ```python